Audio Function

 cni containerd test1.wav

-• To record using a 3.5mm headphone, please enter the following command.
+• To record using 3.5mm headsets, please enter the following command:

 root@qcm6490-idp:/opt# systemctl stop pulseaudio